WINGER

 Winger: Kip Winger - Vocals, Bass, Keyboards, Guitar; Rod Morgenstein - Drums, Percussion, Vocals; Reb Beach - Guitar, Vocals; Paul Taylor - Keyboards, Guitar, Vocals; John Roth - Guitar and Vocals on "On The Inside."

-For more information, check out Learn more about them at www.kipwinger.com
+For more information, check out http://www.wingertheband.com/.

 "Pull" (Atlantic;1993)